-What is shared server management?In a shared situation a service provider will handle the hosting for a number of websites on one server.
-This means that all of their associated resources, such as databases, disk space and bandwidth are handled by a single box.
-This machine handles all the management tasks, which is where the term shared server management comes from.
+In a shared situation, a service provider will handle hosting for a number of websites on one server.
+This means that all their associated resources like databases, disk space and bandwidth are handled by a single box.
+This machine covers all the management tasks, which is where the term shared server management comes from.
 This type of arrangement is typical of the vast majority of web hosting service providers.

-What is cloud server management?This is no longer a ‘one box solution.’
+This is no longer a ‘one box solution.’
 Using cloud server management, a single website can be spread across a number of synchronized servers, thanks to the flexibility of cloud computing technology.
-The obvious advantage here is that if there is a problem with one, then one of the other iterations can easily take its place.
+The obvious advantage here is that if there’s a problem with one, one of the other iterations can easily take its place.

 Plesk Onyx is the most popular hosting platform among shared and cloud hosting providers, trusted by system administrators for more than 10 years.
-With the Plesk hosting platform, cloud server management and shared server management tasks can be completely automated, making the running of a web hosting business or server-based business easier.
-The latest Plesk Onyx runs unobtrusively on Windows and Linux, managing performance and gatekeeping without you knowing that it is there.
+With the Plesk hosting platform, cloud server management and shared server management tasks can be completely automated.
+Making running a web hosting business or server-based business easier.
+The latest Plesk Onyx runs on Windows and Linux, managing performance and gatekeeping.
+And so seemlessly that you won’t even know it’s there.
 Plesk takes dedicated server management in its stride and offers advanced functionality to shared hosting users.

 Features of cloud vs shared web hosting

 In that situation, the server slows to a crawl, shared server management becomes impossible and their downtime effectively becomes your downtime.
-With cloud hosting some resources are shared, but each website has its own dedicated server.
+With cloud hosting, some resources are shared, but each website has its own dedicated server.
 If a problem occurs with that server, its website can easily be moved to another one.
-Cloud server management is easy to manage under such an arrangement.
+Cloud server management is easy with such an arrangement.

-SupportCloud hosting wins out here, thanks to more features and almost limitless scalability that makes cloud server management a breeze.
-Expansion is always just a matter of adding more resources.Shared hosting often comes with more limits to services than the provider will tell you.
-Exceed these limits and your account may be suspended, creating a nightmare for your shared server management efforts.
+Cloud hosting wins here, thanks to its features and near limitless scalability that makes cloud server management a breeze.
+Expansion is always just a matter of adding more resources.
+On the other hand, shared hosting often comes with more limits to services than the provider will tell you.
+Exceed these limits and your account may be suspended, creating a nightmare for your shared server management efforts

 Shared hosting wins this one, as competition drives web hosting companies to offer all sorts of bonuses.
 Including domain names, free web transfers, and website builders.
 Unfortunately, fans of cloud server management have fewer options in this regard.

 Benefits of shared web hosting vs cloud hosting

 With shared hosting, security is based in databases and applications, making them hard to protect from hackers.
 Gaining access to one shared hosting server makes every website on it vulnerable.
 After hacking one website, intruders usually leave a back door so they can get in again later.
-With security threats and ever-present danger on shared hosts, sensible shared server management needs to be proactive.
-Users are advised to secure their computers using well-established antivirus software like Kaspersky Internet Security or Norton Internet Security.
-They also recommend using strong passwords and keeping your cPanel password separately from files on your account.
-Disabling any unnecessary options on your PHP settings is also advised.Cloud hosting architecture features four major security controls:

 - Deterrent controls